Calculator Library

 • The calculator doesn't find any zeros:

 If the calculator doesn't find any zeros, it could be because there are no zeros within the specified range.
-It could also be because the function is not defined within the range or because the function is discontinuous within the range.
-Make sure to check that the function is defined and continuous within the range and adjust the range as needed.
+It could also be because the function isn't defined within the range or it's discontinuous within the range.
+Ensure that the function is defined and continuous within the range and adjust the range as needed.

 • The calculator finds extraneous solutions:

-As mentioned earlier, extraneous solutions are solutions that appear to be zeros but are not.
-To avoid extraneous solutions, make sure to check that the function is defined at each zero that you find.
+As mentioned earlier, extraneous solutions appear to be zeros but are not.
+To avoid extraneous solutions, check that the function is defined at each zero you find.

 • The calculator finds complex zeros:

-Some functions may have complex zeros, which are zeros that have both a real and imaginary component.
-If the calculator finds a complex zero, make sure that you have selected the option to display complex solutions.
-On a TI-84, you can do this by pressing the 2nd button followed by the format button and selecting the "a+bi" option.
+Some functions may have complex zeros, which have both real and imaginary components.
+If the calculator finds a complex zero, make sure that you've selected the option to display complex solutions.
+On a TI-84, you can do this by pressing the 2nd button, followed by the format button and selecting the "a+bi" option.

 Real-World Examples